Torn between signing up for mobile broadband or home broadband? We're comparing the two so you can figure out which one is best for you.

 Mobile broadband and home broadband both have very distinct selling points.
-Here we'll break down what each service offers to help you find out which one is right for you.
-Or whether you need to sign up for both.
+Here we'll break down what each service offers to help you find out which one is right for you or whether you need to sign up for both.

-Round 1… fight!
+Round 1… home broadband!

-The case for home broadband is currently very strong, and at present home connections excel in the following areas:
+The case for home broadband is currently very strong, and at present, home connections excel in the following areas:

 Mobile broadband has the edge on home broadband in the following areas:

 Mobile modems, such as dongles and MiFis that you need to use 3G and 4G mobile broadband, are completely portable and can be used anywhere there is mobile phone coverage, both in the UK and abroad.

 As mobile broadband runs over mobile phone networks, there’s no need to pay any installation fees or monthly line rental.

 Just plug in your mobile broadband dongle or MiFi and connect to the internet.
 No wires, no routers and, most importantly, no waiting for installation dates or technicians.
 As soon as you sign up for mobile broadband, you have access to it.